-A Clearer Map For Aging: 'Elderhood' Shows How Geriatricians Can Help
+A Clearer Map For Aging: 'Elderhood' Shows How Geriatricians Help Seniors Thrive

 While old age itself is not a disease, it does increase vulnerability to disease.
 So it's the very rare person over age 60 ... and certainly over age 80, that doesn't tend to have several health conditions already.
 So when something new comes up, it's not only the new symptoms of potentially a new disease, but it's in the context of an older body of the other diseases, of the treatments for the other diseases.

 If somebody comes in with symptoms and they're an older person, we do sometimes find that single unifying diagnosis, but that's actually the exception.
 If we're being careful, we more likely find something new and maybe a few other things.
-We add to a list [and] we end up with a larger list, not a smaller one, if we're really paying attention to everything going on in that person's life and with their health.
+We add to a list [and], we end up with a larger list, not a smaller one, if we're really paying attention to everything going on in that person's life and with their health.

 On how the immune system changes with age